F2F Class Notes (Raph)[W]

 Edited:

-I read an article about some mountain climbers who were in a dangerous situation when they were attempting to climb a mountain in the Himalayas.
+I read an article about some mountain climbers who were in dangerous situation when they were attempting to climb a mountain in the Himalayas.
 A team of elite mountain climbers from Poland made a night rescue on what is know as the Killer Mountain.
 One person from France was rescued, but a Polish climber was still missing at the time the article was written, because the treacherous conditions prevented the team from finding him.

 Grammar